 Public investment has been sluggish (Chart 4).
-On a GDP basis (first preliminary figures), real public investment has continued to decrease since the start of fiscal 2007 after having risen temporarily in the second half of fiscal 2006 (Chart 3).
-Looking at monthly indicators, the amount of public construction completed-which reflects the progress of public works-declined in the third quarter on a quarter-on-quarter basis, and fell also in October-November compared with the third quarter.
-The value of public works contracted-a measure that reflects public orders-registered a sizeable decline in the third quarter on a quarter-on-quarter basis, then inched up in the fourth quarter.
+Looking at monthly indicators, the amount of public construction completed-which reflects the progress of public works-declined in the third quarter on a quarter-on-quarter basis, and fell also in the fourth quarter.
+The value of public works contracted-a measure that reflects public orders-registered a sizeable decline in the third quarter on a quarter-on-quarter basis, then inched up in the fourth quarter, but fell again, albeit marginally, in January compared with the fourth quarter.
 Public investment is projected to be on a downtrend due to tight national and local fiscal conditions.

 Real exports have continued to increase against the background of the expansion of overseas economies (Charts 5[1] and 6).
-They rose substantially, by 6.0 percent, in the third quarter on a quarter-on-quarter basis, and continued to increase in the fourth quarter, by 1.5 percent, compared with the third quarter.
+They rose substantially, by 5.2 percent, in January compared with the fourth quarter, after having exhibited high growth throughout the second half of last year.

-As for real exports by destination (Chart 6[1]), exports to the United States have remained relatively weak as a trend since the end of 2006: they rose in many goods in the third quarter but fell back in the fourth quarter.
-By contrast, exports to the EU and East Asia increased in the fourth quarter, following the high growth in the third quarter.
-Exports to other regions (such as the Middle East, Latin America, and Russia) have grown at a faster pace in both the third and fourth quarters, mainly in automobile-related goods to the Middle East.
+As for real exports by destination (Chart 6[1]), exports to the United States rose in January compared with the fourth quarter after having marked a quarter-on-quarter decline in the fourth quarter.
+As a trend, however, they have remained relatively weak since around the end of 2006.
+By contrast, exports to the EU and East Asia rose in the fourth quarter and continued to increase in January compared with the fourth quarter.3 Exports to other regions (such as the Middle East, Latin America, and Russia) have remained high, mainly in automobile-related goods to the Middle East.

-By goods (Chart 6[2]), exports of automobile-related goods have continued their solid increases, despite fluctuations in those to the United States, mainly due to the high growth in exports to regions other than the United States.
-Exports of capital goods and parts have continued to trend upward to a wide range of regions, notwithstanding the weakness in those to the United States.
-Exports of IT-related goods have continued to rise as a trend, assisted by steady global IT-related demand, although they were flat in the fourth quarter after having surged in the third quarter (Chart 7[1]).
+By goods (Chart 6[2]), exports of automobile-related goods have continued their solid increases, mainly due to the high growth in exports to other regions.
+Exports of capital goods and parts have continued to trend upward, to a wide range of regions, despite fluctuations in those to the United States.
+Exports of IT-related goods have risen moderately, assisted by steady global IT-related demand (Chart 7[1]).
 Exports of intermediate goods have also been on an uptrend, mainly in high value-added goods used for IT-related goods and automobiles.
 Exports of consumer goods have been on an uptrend, mainly in digital home appliances, albeit with somewhat large fluctuations.